Enchanter (manga): Production

 Enchanter received some attention before its official release in North America.
 In 2006, before the release date, author Izumi Kawachi was invited to Anime Expo in the US, where fans had obtained copies of the Japanese version to read and for her to sign.
 Kawachi expressed surprise that, in contrary to Enchanter's popularity among males in Japan, the North American fan community had more females.
 Additionally, she noted that Haruhiko was the most popular character in Japan, whereas Paracelsus (the "skeleton man") was in North America.
 Kawachi remarked that she was a little confused that the humor in the plot is seen differently by Americans.

 According to Kawachi, she often has young boys belittled as "useless" and "no good" due to her desire to be treated in such a way by a domineering, cute, older woman.
 She mentioned Takeshi Obata, the artist of Death Note and Hikaru no Go, as "one of the artists that influenced" her.
 Characters Fulcanelli and Haruhiko were modeled off of Japanese actor Haruhiko Kato.
 In Kawachi's words, she was influenced by "a music video where the singer played two very different characters, with different personalities... that gave me the idea for the dualities of Eukanaria and Yuka, and Fulcanelli and Haruhiko in Enchanter."

 Media

 Manga

 Enchanter was written and illustrated by Izumi Kawachi.
 Square Enix released the first tankōbon of the manga on January 27, 2003.
 Nineteen tankōbon volumes were released in Japan, with the last released on March 27, 2009.
 The manga was licensed in North America by Digital Manga Publishing, who released the first tankōbon volume on July 1, 2006.
 Ten tankōbon volumes were released in North America, with the last released on February 25, 2009.
+The first ten volumes of Enchanter were published in English by Digital Manga Publishing from July 4, 2006 to March 19, 2009, before the series was dropped.